core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 *	Otherwise, the data node instance is encoded using the rules defined in {{-yang-cbor-mapping}}.

-The normal behaviour of a CoOL server is to exclude from containers and list instances of a FETCH response, any data node with a value equal to the default value for this data node as defined by the YANG 'default' statement.
-When this behaviour is not appropriate for the CoOL client, this client can force the retrieval of all data nodes by adding to its CoAP request a Uri-Query option containing the 'a' parameter.
-See {{a-uri-query}} form more details.
+The normal behaviour of a CoOL server is to exclude from containers and list instances of a FETCH response, any data node currently set to its default value.
+When this behaviour is not appropriate for the CoOL client, this client can force the retrieval of all data nodes by using the 'a' Uri-Query parameter, see {{a-uri-query}} for more details.

 ### Example #1 - Simple data node